 Ever been out of town and thought, ‘Let’s just see what houses go for around here?’
 That’s what happened when digital influencer Paula Coop McCrory, of Pinterest fame, was on a camping trip with her family.
 The result?
 Pulling up stakes and moving to the country!

 “Really?”
 Was my first thought.
 I typed in our dream list with very low expectations.
 The high season was done and our wish list was long.
 Amazingly, a house popped up and it was only a 15-min drive away.
 By noon we had a viewing and I was in shock.
 As we pulled up the driveway, my husband and the boys had already decided that we were moving.
-By the end of the weekend, we had a put in an offer and were new homeowners.
+We were so eager to move, we thought why not reach out to Done Deal Buyers for an offer first and see where it could leave us.
+Anyway, we ended up listing the house and eventually sold that.
+However, by the end of the weekend, we had a put in an offer and were new homeowners.

 Up until now, I had always chosen to live in urban centers.
 Access and efficiency made sense when considered with schooling and career.
 My husband was raised in a small town but agreed with the ease city living allowed us.